TIDY WALES AWARDS 2026: NOMINATIONS NOW OPEN

 Nominations are welcome in English or Welsh.

-All nominations must be submitted by 18.00 Monday 6 July.
+All nominations must be submitted by 18.00 on Tuesday 30 June.
 Nominations received after this time will not be considered.